 Sneaky Ways IKEA Tricks You Into Spending Money

 IKEA has firmly established a reputation for providing modern, elegant Scandinavian lifestyle items at modest prices, albeit with assembly required.
 Yet, the brand's full image goes far beyond that of an economical furniture brand.
 The company is famed for its long, winding megastores, tasty meatballs, and confusing directions.
 While these features may seem like a fluke, they're actually part of a carefully calculated strategy to encourage customers to spend more money.
-The Swedish company is employing some of the most effective psychological schemes to trick shoppers into handing over more of their money.
+This doesn't mean you have to avoid IKEA altogether.
+But you should be aware of how this major brand name subconsciously gets you to empty your wallet.

 Maze-like layout